christ-offer/gpt-functions-gui/README.md

 GUI chatbot playground with the new functions feature.

-* GUI is pretty darn basic.
+* GUI is pretty darn basic. (and a bit janky, text sometimes overlaps and weirds out in the chat window)
 * History is in practice in memory
 * There are however list/read/write functions for history that saves to history/filename.md, should summarize the chat history.
 * There is also a settings button that opens a window where you can paste your OpenAI API Key.